Strangemother/python-micro-crc/readme.md

 We see that `anycrc` is 1% slower!

 ---

 ### Benchmark Notes

-+ Best result operations per second is 1% faster than `anycrc` (the fastest) - especially from cold-start.
++ Best result operations per second is 1% faster than `anycrc` (the fastest in python) - especially from cold-start.
 + On average it's \~5% slower (AFTER WARMUP!)
 + But also; `any_crc` is 4% slower than its own fastest run